Who Trades Steel?

 Like most commodities, steel finds a heavy trade on commodities exchanges through traders and investment managers, who view it as an effective way to capitalise on economic growth and an indicator of forthcoming industrial activity.
 The majority of global steel trade is handled through the various commodity exchanges, which supplies steel to businesses, governments and individual investors around the world.

 Aside from investors and funds, who trade steel purely for its speculative value and to capitalise on price fluctuations in the steel market, steel is also in significant demand as a raw material across a number of different industry sectors.
-For example, automobiles are manufactured in large part from steel, and so global car manufacturers need a constant supply and in doing so contribute considerably to steel prices.
+For example, cars are manufactured in large part from steel, and so global car manufacturers need a constant supply and in doing so contribute considerably to steel prices.
 Likewise, steel is a vital component in many construction projects, from homes to offices, hospitals to schools, and so its pricing really matters to certain key areas of the global economy, and the organisations and investors that trade on the strength of that.

 Spread betting on steel is a popular alternative for many of the private investors speculating on steel prices, as an easy way around the disadvantages of dealing in such an expensive, bulky product.
 With considerably lower barriers to entry than trading steel or steel derivatives, spread betting has become a naturally widespread alternative mechanism through which those that trade steel can do so.

-How To Trade Steel Effectively?
+How to Trade Steel Effectively?

 Steel is a more demand-driven commodity than many others, relying heavily on the rate of global demand at any given time to determine its value.
 The best approach towards trading steel is to identify growing demand in the crucial sectors to which steel relates, and booming global economies invariably mean booming steel prices.
 Key reports to look at are construction sector headlines, particularly in the US, Europe and the emerging economies, in addition to general economic figures for the same areas.